junghyey/grinnell-elephant/written_reports/milestone-2-report.md

 ### Milestone 2 Written Report

-### What each team member completed
+### What Each Team Member Completed
-Hyeyun: Set up git and set up Trello Board for the team Mae   : Design layout & create design ideas and ask opinions from the group Gabby : Note taking & writing for the github repo descriotion & project explanation
+Hyeyun: Set up git and set up Trello Board for the team </br>
+Mae   : Design layout & create design ideas and ask opinions from the group </br>
+Gabby : Note taking & writing for the github repo descriotion & project explanation </br>
-Candice: Finding resources for Swift and extension called WidgetKit.
+Candice: Finding resources for Swift and extension called WidgetKit. </br>

-Other Task (outside class): Write proposal & budget planning for Catalyst funding program
+Other Task (outside class): Write proposal & budget planning for Catalyst funding program</br>

-### Summary of important Decisions
+### Summary of Important Decisions
+1. We were debating whether we should use lab Mac or pursue other options such as Kotlin or other programming languages. </br> However, we decided to go with the Mac option so that we can use Xcode and Swfit which is native to the Mac.
+2. We decided to puruse doing the Catalyst program and discussed with the Professor and Catalyst people.
+3. We finalized the Budget for requesting funding for Catalyst program.

-### Programming language & tool
+### Programming Language & Tool
-We will be using Swift for programming language along with the extension of Swift called WidgetKit.
-We are using Trello for issue tracking and Xcode for codig.
+We will be using Swift for programming language along with the extension of Swift called WidgetKit. </br>
+We are using Trello for issue tracking and Xcode for codig. </br>

-### How did you choose to settle on those technologies?
+### How Did You Choose to Settle on those Technologies?
-We wanted to use that is native to the mac since we are planning to launch our product in the Apple AppStore.
+We wanted to use that is native to the mac since we are planning to launch our product in the Apple AppStore. </br>
+We reached out the ITS and Professor and learned different options.
+We decided to pursue the Mac option. </br>